saranzafar/saranzafar1/README.md

 - 👋 Hi, I’m @saranzafar
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and I can do web scraping and coding in C, C++, and Python.
 - 🌱 I’m currently studying at university
 - 💞️ I’m looking for new project
 - 📫 How to reach me saranzafar736@gmail.com